While promotions are a time of celebration, they can also come with a sense of responsibility and respect for the journey that led there.

-The academy in question, Transit Dance, grew out of Malek’s earlier performance based work with Project Y and Collaboration The Project.
+The institution in question, Transit Dance, grew out of Malek’s earlier performance based work with Project Y and Collaboration The Project.
 Since opening its doors in 2015, Transit has evolved into a renowned nationally accredited provider of both Diploma level courses and a dedicated High School stream.
 From their Brunswick campus, they train and mentor roughly 150 enthusiastic students a year.

 For instance, as we contemplate what AI might mean for us economically and socially (and perhaps existentially), and we try to imagine what will survive its disruptive impact, and in what form, we could be excused for a degree of pessimism.
 But not in the arts.
 Or so Hicks argues.